Popgun-Labs/PopGen/README.md

 # PopGen

-PopGen is a generative modelling research toolkit for PyTorch, with an emphasis on likelihood-based models and representation learning.
+PopGen is a generative modelling research toolkit with an emphasis on likelihood-based models and representation learning.
 It aims to provide high quality reference implementations, evaluation code and reusable model components.

 PopGen is still a young project.
-More models and code examples will be added in coming months.
+While the included modules have been validated on internal research projects, we can't guarantee they are completely bug free.
+More modules and example code will be added in coming months.

 ## Example Experiment